Iterative Implicit Gradients for Nonconvex Optimization with Variational Inequality Constraints: Abstract

 \section{Abstract}

-We propose an implicit gradient based scheme for a constrained optimization problem with nonconvex loss function, which can be potentially used to analyze a variety of applications in machine learning, including meta-learning, hyperparameter optimization, and reinforcement learning.
-The proposed algorithm is based on the iterative differentiation (ITD) strategy.
-We extend the convergence and rate analysis of the current literature of bilevel optimization to a constrained bilevel structure with the motivation of learning under constraints.
-For addressing bilevel optimization using any first-order scheme, it involves the gradient of the inner-level optimal solution with respect to the outer variable (implicit gradient).
-In this paper, taking into account of a possible large-scale structure, we propose an efficient way of obtaining the implicit gradient.
-We further provide error bounds with respect to the true gradients.
-Further, we provide nonasymptotic rate results.
+We propose an optimization proxy in terms of iterative implicit gradient methods for solving constrained optimization problems with nonconvex loss functions.
+This framework can be applied to a broad range of machine learning settings, including meta-learning, hyperparameter optimization, large-scale complicated constrained optimization, and reinforcement learning.
+The proposed algorithm builds upon the iterative differentiation (ITD) approach.
+We extend existing convergence and rate analyses from the bilevel optimization literature to a constrained bilevel setting, motivated by learning under explicit constraints.
+Since solving bilevel problems using first-order methods requires evaluating the gradient of the inner-level optimal solution with respect to the outer variable (the implicit gradient), we develop an efficient computation strategy suitable for large-scale structures.
+Furthermore, we establish error bounds relative to the true gradients and provide non-asymptotic convergence rate guarantees.